mixu/markdown-styles-lambda/input/readme.md

 ### Testing from the Lambda console

-1. In the Lambda console functions list, make sure your GitHub bot function is selected, then choose “Edit/Test” from the Actions dropdown.
-Choose “SNS” as the sample event type, then click “Invoke” to test your function.
+1. In the Lambda console functions list, make sure your lambda function is selected, then
+2. choose **“Edit/Test”** from the Actions dropdown.
+3. Choose **“SNS”** as the sample event type, then
+4. click **“Invoke”** to test your function.

 ### Testing from the SNS console

-2. In the AWS SNS console, open the “Topics” tab, select your GitHub publication topic, then use the “Other topic actions” to select “Delivery status”.
-Complete the wizard to set up CloudWatch Logs delivery confirmations, then press the “Publish to topic” button to send a test message to your topic (and from there to your Lambda function).
+1. In the AWS SNS console, open the **“Topics”* tab,
+2. select your **GitHub publication topic**, then
+3. use the **“Other topic actions”** to select **“Delivery status”**.
+4. Complete the wizard to set up CloudWatch Logs delivery confirmations, then press the **“Publish to topic”** button to send a test message to your topic (and from there to your Lambda function).

 You can then go to the CloudWatch Log console to view a confirmation of the delivery and (if everything is working correctly) also see it reflected in the CloudWatch events for your Lambda function and you Lambda function’s logs as well.

 ### Testing from Github

-1. In the “Webhooks & Services” panel in your GitHub repository, click the “Test service” button.
+1. In the **“Webhooks & Services”** panel in your GitHub repository, click the **“Test service”** button.
-2. Open the AWS Lambda console.
+2. Open the **AWS Lambda console**.
-3. In the function list, under “CloudWatch metrics at a glance” for your function, click on any one of the “logs” links.
+3. In the function list, under **“CloudWatch metrics at a glance”** for your function, click on any one of the **“logs”** links.
-4. Click on the timestamp column header to sort the log streams by time of last entry.
+4. Click on the **timestamp column header** to sort the log streams by time of last entry.
-5. Open the most recent log stream.
+5. Open the **most recent log stream**.
 6. Verify that the event was received from GitHub.

 # API